couchbaselabs/mobile-testkit/README.md

 Known Issues And Limitations
 ============================

 - This repo now only supports ansible 2.0.0.2.
 There are known issues with certain versions of ansible.

+- For AWS, the  `libraries/provision/generate_ansible_inventory_from_aws.py` script needs to be resurrected to support the new `resources/cluster_configs` file format (generated from pool.json)